Bartosz-lab/aws-tv-manager/roles/aws_create_bastion/README.md

 Return:
 -------
-* security_group_management:
+* sg_management_id:
-    Security group, which shoud be added to all EC2 Instances
+    Security group id, which shoud be added to all EC2 Instances